Halt-I-m-Reptar/MtG_Finance_Dev/binderPoD_bl_prices/README.md

-The Mythic Store Buylist Prices
+BinderPoS Buylist Prices
-Allows you to gather buylist prices from The Mythic Store in bulk
+Allows you to gather buylist prices from stores in the BinderPoS Network

 ### Required:
 * Chrome